eudoug/bank-money-transfer-api/README.md

 ![](./document/image%203.png)

+## Working on the code

+Clone the repository locally and open the project with your preferred IDE.

 ## API Installation

-For this API you should generate a package to run the application:
+For this API you should generate a package to run the application.

-1. Run application locally using your preferred IDE or do a maven package and run the jar
+You can follow this steps to make this application run:

+1. Open your preferred terminal
+2. Go to the project root folder
+3. On the terminal type: mvn package
+4. Wait until package is created
+5. On the terminal type: java -jar money-transfer-api-1.0-SNAPSHOT.jar

 To access the API you can use: http://localhost:8081